docker/docs/datacenter/dtr/2.3/guides/admin/configure/garbage-collection.md

 ![](../../images/garbage-collection-2.png){: .with-border}

-Once everything is configured you can chose to **save & start** to immediately run the garbage collection job, or just **save** to run the job on the next scheduled interval.
+Once everything is configured you can chose to **Save & start** to immediately run the garbage collection job, or just **Save** to run the job on the next scheduled interval.

 ## Stop the garbage collection job